-- a) Holds overall responsibility for managing the flow and timing of training - b) Establishes an engaging but welcoming learning environment for participants to practice and experiment iii.
-Support Facilitator c.
+- i.
+Lead Facilitator - a) Holds overall responsibility for managing the flow and timing of training - b) Establishes an engaging but welcoming learning environment for participants to practice and experiment - ii.
+Co-Lead Facilitator - a) Supports lead facilitator in his/her responsibilities - b) Ensures support facilitators are working well with participants and in sync with overall training objectives - c) Shadows lead facilitator - iii.
+Support Facilitator - a) Holds responsibility for the learning of the assigned visit simulation group - b) Uses experience as a Team Chair to assist in the learning of participants - c) Manages a small group of Program Evaluator candidates - c.
 Minimum Qualifications and Requirements

-- a) Supports lead facilitator in his/her responsibilities - b) Ensures support facilitators are working well with participants and in sync with overall training objectives - c) Shadows lead facilitator i.
-Lead Facilitator

-- a) Holds responsibility for the learning of the assigned visit simulation group - b) Uses experience as a Team Chair to assist in the learning of participants - c) Manages a small group of Program Evaluator candidates